 Thursday, January 15, 2026

 Warszawa (Warsaw) is the largest city and capitol of Poland.
 I spent a fair amount of time there, since it was the headquarters of the Polish-American Extension Project.
-We always stayed at the Forum Hotel.
+The Forum Hotel was always our based of operations.

 Forum Hotel, c.
 1974